-Variable resistors, also known as potentiometers, can generally be adjusted from $0~\Omega$ up to their rated value.
-Their schematic symbol is shown in Figure 4-35.
+Variable resistors, also known as potentiometers, can generally be adjusted from 0 Ω up to their rated value.
+Their schematic symbol is shown in Figure 4-34.

 Variable resistors have three pin connections: one in the center pin and one on each side.
-As the shaft of a variable resistor turns, it increases the resistance between one side and the center and decreases the resistance between the opposite side and the center.
+As the shaft of a variable resistor turns, it increases the resistance between one side and the center and decreases the resistance between the center and the opposite side.